 Something that is often overlooked that you will definitely want to consider is the warranty coverage of the instrument.
 The longer the coverage period the better.

 Once you’ve weighted each of these factors based on their importance to you and decided how each of the pianos left on your list stacks up in each area, it’s time to go back and tally up the score.

 Find the piano that is the highest quality and best reviewed in each of the factors you’ve deemed most important and you will have found your piano.

-Once you’ve reached this point, you’ll undoubtedly have that nagging, lingering doubt that you still haven’t found the best digital piano for you.
-Now, the best thing you can do is to ignore it.
-If you’ve followed these steps and narrowed your choices down to one piano, than what you’ve found is a piano that fits your needs, is within your budget, is well-reviewed, and contains all of the features and details that you find most important.
+If you’ve followed these steps you probably narrowed your choices down to one piano.
+Now you have a piano that fits your needs, is within your budget and is well-reviewed.
+It contains all of the features and details that you find most important.